-All children and young people witnessing violence are being emotionally abused.
+All children and young people witnessing violence are now seen as victims under the Domestic Abuse Act 2021.
 Some may get caught up in the violence, or be a direct target themselves.
 Those who have experienced domestic violence will feel many different emotions and each will deal with it differently.

 Adults often think that children and young people aren't really affected by domestic abuse if they don't see physical violence.
 This is not true.
 Children may hear a violent incident from the next room (which can be worse than witnessing it).
-They might see injuries later, be affected by a parent's unpredictable or controlling behavior, be neglected as a result of the abuse.
+They might see injuries later, be affected by parent's а unpredictable controlling or behavior, or be neglected as a result of the abuse

-How much a child is affected by livina with domestic abuse depends on many factors.
-This includes their age, the nature of the abuse, what they are aware of, whether they have a 'safe significant adult' who emotionally protect them, and temperament their own or personality.
+How much a child is affected by living with domestic abuse depends on many factors.
+This includes their age, the nature of the abuse, what they are aware of, whether they have a 'safe significant adult' who can emotionally protect them, and their own temperament or personality.